 - TV Licence - £159.
 If you watch TV in your accommodation this licence is required on an annual basis.
 This can be paid in instalments.

 Depending on your lifestyle and living arrangements there maybe additional costs to consider.
 It is important to plan for these in your budget where necessary.

 - Travelling - Travel costs to Scotland will vary.
 By planning in advance, you are more likely to secure lower rail/air fares.

 - Bus fares – Day passes from £4.20, week passes from £17 and month passes from £57.50.

 - Internet/TV package - £35 to £70 per month, there are good deals for students during fresher’s week with packages at a reduced price.

-You can use this online tool to help you plan a budget before coming to the UK.
+You can use this online tool to help you plan a budget for your time at RGU.